Visual Field Testing

 - A history of migraines or other neurological conditions

 - Taking certain medications that can affect your vision

 As we grow older, our eyes become more susceptible to certain conditions.
-For this reason, Dr. Hanna may suggest regular visual field testing once you reach 40 years old, even if you don’t have any specific risk factors.
+For this reason, our eye doctor may suggest regular visual field testing once you reach 40 years old, even if you don’t have any specific risk factors.
 By staying on top of regular eye exams, including visual field testing, you can help maintain the health and well-being of your eyes for years to come.

 Zeiss Humphrey Visual Field Analyzer

-At Hanna Eye Care in Jacksonville, Dr. Hanna uses the Humphrey Field Analyzer to help him detect any early signs of visual field loss.
-This incredible technology can measure the entire area of your peripheral vision, which allows him to identify even the slightest changes in your vision.
-By using the Humphrey Field Analyzer, Dr. Hanna can diagnose and monitor a variety of eye issues such as glaucoma, optic nerve damage, and certain neurological conditions.
+At Hanna Eye Care in Jacksonville, we use the Humphrey Field Analyzer to help us detect any early signs of visual field loss.
+This incredible technology can measure the entire area of your peripheral vision, which allows us to identify even the slightest changes in your vision.
+By using the Humphrey Field Analyzer, we can diagnose and monitor a variety of eye issues such as glaucoma, optic nerve damage, and certain neurological conditions.

 The test is quick, painless, and only takes about 20 minutes.
 During the test, you will sit in front of the machine and focus on a central point while small lights of varying intensities appear in your peripheral vision.
-Dr. Hanna will ask you to press a button whenever you see a light.
-He will then analyze the test results to identify any areas of vision loss or abnormalities.
+Our optometrist will ask you to press a button whenever you see a light.
+We will then analyze the test results to identify any areas of vision loss or abnormalities.

 If you’re concerned about vision loss, contact our office today to schedule a comprehensive eye exam in Jacksonville.